openregulatory/notified-body-survey-data/README.md

 # OpenRegulatory Notified Body Survey Data

-This is the data of our notified body survey.
-[Read the announcement blog post][announcement].
+This is the data of our notified body survey, gathering anonymous "Amazon reviews" from medical device on notified bodies (those are the institutions which audit them, and it's often a suboptimal process).

+You can view a nicely-rendered version of this data on our [Notified Body Reviews page][notified-bodies].
+There's also [the announcement blog post][announcement] which provides a more in-depth explanation of why we're doing this.

-Some quick notes on data types and how our fancy preprocessing (spoiler: it was me, sitting in front of my computer at night, editing a spreadsheet):
+Some quick notes on data types and our fancy preprocessing (spoiler: it's me, sitting in front of my computer at night, editing a spreadsheet):

 * Company names were removed - this is anonymized data after all.
 * Wait time durations (for QMS / Techdoc audit) were initially a string field but were now converted to an